thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/getnetworkinfo.md

 - n: "→<br>`version`"
   t: "number"
   p: "Required<br>(exactly 1)"
-  d: "This node's version of Bitcoin Core in its internal integer format.
-For example, Bitcoin Core 0.9.2 has the integer version number 90200"
+  d: "This node's version of Dash Core in its internal integer format.
+For example, Dash Core 0.12.2 has the integer version number 120200"

 - n: "→<br>`subversion`"
   t: "string"